sambeau/laud/README.md

 I now keep a list of tags and words I don't want.
 At one point I was getting self-help books and other guff, so I filtered them out (this turned out to be a bug).
 However, I can still get rid of books I don't want: Erotica, LitRPG, BDSM etc.

 ## Results
 I now have 6,717 title in the database.
-It's smaller than previous runs as I'm now ignoring over 1,000 Warhammer and LitRPG titles.
+It's smaller than previous runs, as I'm now ignoring over 1,000 Warhammer and LitRPG titles.

 I thought it would be interesting to compare review score with popularity score.
-As you can see there three titles that appear popular but have very low review scores.
-That seems suspicious to me and it smells of rigging/gaming the system, though it may be that Audible uses US sales as part of the popularity score while omitting them from the ratings score (I'm scraping the .co.uk store, not the .com).
+As you can see, there are three titles that appear popular but have very low review scores.
+That seems suspicious to me.
+It smells of rigging/gaming the system, though Audible may use US sales as part of the popularity score while omitting them from the ratings score (I'm scraping the .co.uk store, not the .com).

 | author               -  | title                                                                               | rating  | popularity |
 | ----------------------- | ----------------------------------------------------------------------------------- | ------- | ---------- |